 Restricted Net Position -- This component of net position in the government-wide financial statements reports the assets where constraints are imposed by law through enabling legislation (Capital, Transportation Vehicle, and ASB Funds), externally imposed debt covenants (Debt Service Fund), externally imposed regulations of high level contributors and other government's legal requirements and for external contractual impositions of grantors/regulations of other governments upon state and federal grant funds (carry-over of restricted revenues for specific educational provisions/programs and operations).
-Therefore, the amounts in restricted net position are available for disbursement only for specific purposes.
+The calculation for net pension assets is the pension asset plus the deferred outflow less the deferred inflow.
+The amounts in restricted net position are available for disbursement only for specific purposes.